mikolalysenko/rle-stencils/README.md

     npm install rle-stencils

-Then in your code you can import the stencils by:
+Then in your code you can import the stencil generators using:

-    //Import stencil library
     var stencils = require('rle-stencils');

 Example: Moore